China's new coronavirus cases drop, world still scared

 He had planned a birthday banquet, Xinhua said.

-The outbreak has been named COVID-19 - CO for corona, VI for virus, D for disease and 19 for the year that it emerged.
-It is suspected to have originated in a market illegally trading wildlife in Hubei province’s capital of Wuhan in December.
+The disease caused by the virus has been named COVID-19 - CO for corona, VI for virus, D for disease and 19 for the year that it emerged.
+The virus itself, designated SARS-CoV-2, is suspected to have originated in a market illegally trading wildlife in Hubei province’s capital of Wuhan in December.

 The city of 11 million people remains under virtual lockdown as part of China’s unprecedented measures to seal infected regions and limit transmission routes.